elunna/nerfhack-changelog/README.md

 * titanothere is now huge; has -2 AC, strengthened claw attack from 2d8 to 8d8; increased difficulty
 * trappers and lurkers above are mindless and speed 6
 * troll meat provides temporary intrinsic regeneration (xNetHack)
-* violet fungi puff out hallucination-causing spores when hit
+* violet fungi puff out hallucination-inducing spores when hit
 * all vortices (v) resist shock damage
 * vampire mages can see invisible
 * vampires (any V) are not afraid of cracked or Molochian altars